Ease trauma by giving back36 comments

 I met Heather in the airport a few weeks ago and it was as if our souls recognized each other.
 We chatted like we knew each other forever.

 I was so intrigued with what she was doing, I knew I had to share her story with all of you.
-So this past week, we made a video together so she can tell you how her business is set up to ease trauma for herself and her customers.
+So this past week, we made a video together so she can tell you how her business is set up to ease trauma and the anxiety that comes with it for herself and her customers.

 Ease Trauma with Sparrow Bracelets

 She started a business, Sparrow Bracelets, that is born out of love and it has given her back much more than she gives.
 And that says a lot, because this women is hell-bent on giving.

 Watch the video and see what Sparrow Bracelets has meant to Heather.

 (The sound in first minute is low but I hope tolerable.
 It gets better!)

 When trauma or loss happens in a family, here are three reasons to do what Heather is doing.